-We study the performance of the OMP method for some numerical examples.
-Since, according to Theorem 2, any solution using the QEO directly yields a solution using the CEO, we only use CEO for our examples.
-We compare the computational time of the OMP method with respect to CEO and QEO in Section 5.1.
-In Section 5.2 we solve the Poisson problem with non-homogeneous boundary condition and given right-hand side on different domains, which are a union of two or more subdomains.
-In all cases, we observe an optimal convergence rate.
-In Section 5.3 we compare the OMP method with two versions of the Schwarz methods.
-We implemented this work using the C++ library G+Smo [39].
+We study the OMP method for some numerical examples.
+According to Theorem 2, any solution using QEO directly yields a solution using CEO.
+After presenting a comparison between CEO and QEO with respect to computation times and convergence order (Sections 5.1 and 5.2, respectively), we only use CEO for all following examples.
+In Section 5.3 we solve the Poisson problem with non-homogeneous boundary condition and given right-hand side on different domains, which are a union of two or more subdomains.
+In Section 5.4 we compare the OMP method with two versions of the Schwarz method.
+We implemented this work using the C++ library G+Smo [43].